Why did you decide to intern with International Internships in Brazil?

 How has this experience impacted your future?

-Teague: My internship experience has broadened my horizon and understanding of international business and what it means to be a global citizen.
+My internship experience has broadened my horizon and understanding of international business and what it means to be a global citizen.
 I have always read about international business concepts in college textbooks, but it does not become apparent until you experience it.
 During my senior year at Susquehanna University, I was able to draw on examples of personal experiences for classroom learning and provide perspective in lectures.
-In addition, I was able broaden the scope of the Stein Fellowship internships.
+In addition, I was able to broaden the scope of the Stein Fellowship internships.

 Interning in Brazil helped me become a better communicator across languages, adapt to unfamiliar work environments quickly, and adjust to different cultural norms.
 Some cultural differences are as simple as how you greet someone, workplace priorities, and the balance between work and life.
 Each week, I became more accustomed to the cultural value system.
 I learned that Brazilians enjoy the company of others and everyone is of equal status in a social setting.
 No titles or experience gaps come between individuals outside of the workplace.